 Nurse Private Duty Salary

 Most Private Duty Nurses in the United States are women.
-The workforce as a whole earns a median of approximately $23.16 per hour.
-Geography is the biggest factor affecting pay for this group, followed by experience level.
-Just under one in four enjoy medical while nearly one in seven get dental coverage.
+The median pay for people in this role is approximately $22.77 per hour.
+Residence is the biggest factor affecting pay for this group, followed by career duration.
+Work is enjoyable for Private Duty Nurses, who typically claim high levels of job satisfaction.
+Nearly one in five enjoy medical while approximately one in seven get dental coverage.
 Vision coverage is also available to about one in seven.
-The majority of workers are highly satisfied with their job.
-This report is based on answers to PayScale's salary questionnaire.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Nurse Private Duty